Specialized Teletherapy and Therapy for Students at Tuskegee University | Taproot Therapy Collective

 University Chapel: Provides spiritual guidance and pastoral counseling for students seeking faith-based support.
 Learn more

-Community Resources Near Tuskegee University
+Verified Community and Crisis Resources Near Tuskegee

 East Alabama Mental Health Center: Offers comprehensive mental health services in the region.
 Learn more